Yusuf al-Azma: Opposition to the French Mandate

 Faisal declared the Arab Kingdom of Syria in March 1920.
 However, in the secret 1916 Sykes–Picot Agreement between the United Kingdom and France, the two powers negotiated the division of the Ottomans' Arab territories between themselves, and the League of Nations gave France a Mandate over Syria in April 1920.
 Afterwards, two principal camps emerged in the Syrian government; the minority faction favored a compromise with France due to its military superiority over the Arab forces (especially since the British withdrew their backing for King Faisal), while the majority faction rejected French rule by all means.
 Al-Rikabi led the minority faction while the majority camp was led by al-Azma and supported by other young former Ottoman officers.
 Most of the Syrian government, including Foreign Minister Abd al-Rahman Shahbandar, backed al-Azma's faction.

 French forces commanded by General Henri Gouraud had landed in Beirut on 18 November 1919.
 Gouraud was determined to bring all of Syria under French control and demanded the immediate deployment of French forces to the Beqaa Valley between Beirut and Damascus.
 Against King Faisal's wishes, his delegate to General Gouraud, Nuri al-Said, agreed to the French deployment.
 However, when a French officer was assaulted by Shia Muslim rebels opposed to the French presence, Gouraud violated his agreement with al-Said and occupied the large town of Baalbek.
 The French deployment along the Syrian coast and the Beqaa Valley contributed to unrest throughout Syria and sharpened political divisions between al-Azma's camp and those who sought compromise with the French.

 In northern Syria, an Alawite revolt led by Saleh al-Ali and a revolt in the Aleppo region led by Ibrahim Hananu were launched in response to the French presence.
-On 10 December 1919, Prime Minister al-Rikabi resigned amid pressure by the nationalists and popular opinion.
+On 10 December 1919, Prime Minister al-Rikabi resigned amid pressure from the nationalists and popular opinion.
 The revolts derived military support from Mustafa Kemal's insurgents in Anatolia and from Faisal's government.
 In June 1920, al-Azma toured northern Syria to recruit more soldiers into the nascent Arab Army and establish connections with the Anatolian insurgency.
 Al-Azma sensed resistance to his conscription campaign, particularly in Aleppo, but managed to gather some troops.
 French forces later occupied parts of northern Syria in early July 1920.